 Other ways an applicant can show enthusiasm are:

 - Body Language – Most books that describe the best interviewing techniques will tell you to maintain good eye contact, smile, sit forward in the chair and show enthusiasm in your voice and your actions.

 - Ask about growth potential – With a good knowledge of the industry, the applicant is able to ask meaningful questions about the company's strategy to grow and be more profitable. (“In the travel industry I've noticed more and more of the big resorts are appealing to young families.
 Do you see XYZ growing by focusing on young families? “)

 - Describe, specifically how you can add value ….
 “In addition to my bookkeeping skills, I think I can help XYZ by conducting a cost analysis of the new marketing strategies and making recommendations based on effectiveness”.
 The interviewer wants to know how hiring you will benefit the company.

-Everyone can improve their interview technique.
+Everyone can improve their interviewing technique.
 An excellent place to start is to do your homework; research the company, the industry and the position and then show enthusiasm for the position based on this knowledge.